ucsb-cs148/w25/_lab/lab01.md

 Here are a few git resources/tutorials:

-If you want a comprehensive start on git from the ground up, [Fireship is a really good resource](https://www.youtube.com/watch?v=HkdAHXoRtos&).
+If you want a comprehensive start on git from the ground up, [this Fireship video is a really good resource](https://www.youtube.com/watch?v=HkdAHXoRtos&).

-If you are already a bit more familiar with git and just want a quick reference, [this is provided by github themselves](https://education.github.com/git-cheat-sheet-education.pdf).
+If you are already a bit more familiar with git and just want a quick reference, [this cheat sheet is provided by github themselves](https://education.github.com/git-cheat-sheet-education.pdf).

-For a good disambiguation between git merge and git rebase, [this is a good resource](https://www.youtube.com/watch?v=0chZFIZLR_0)
+For a good disambiguation between git merge and git rebase, [this video is a good resource](https://www.youtube.com/watch?v=0chZFIZLR_0)

 Here is an [MIT lecture on GIT](https://www.youtube.com/watch?v=2sjqTHE0zok) (a little bit slower and going more in detail, but the student Q&A is interesting!).